 BTU Partners come from a variety of missions and services, from schools and educational nonprofits to community engagement organizations, research institutions, and government agencies.

 BTU stands out because of its innovative collaborations that often involve multiple colleges and groups.
-Across all engagements, BTU works with 300+ organizations throughout Greater Baltimore and every county in the state of Maryland.
+Across all 351 engagements, faculty, staff, and students are working with 540 partner organizations throughout Greater Baltimore and every county in Maryland.

 We’ve mapped BTU’s impact.
-View our interactive map to better understand the work TU is doing with our 300+ partners across Maryland.
+View our interactive map to better understand TU's partnership and community engagement work.

 BTU is about elevating the work we’re already doing with our partners throughout Greater Baltimore to better address the needs of the region.
 TU's priority is on creating opportunities for positive impact, while respecting the breadth and diversity of our partnerships.
 Five impact areas serve as a basis for how the efforts, resources, and recognition of university-community partnerships are organized.